 Understanding requirements for installation and the conveying route is critical; for example does the equipment need to be installed on a second floor, go through walls or round bends?
 Identifying any possible hazards in the conveying area is essential, such as ATEX zones, FLT traffic, operator safety, equipment barrier requirements etc. It is also important to have an awareness of the area ‘environment’ i.e. what is the ambient temperature, does it change seasonally, as this can affect the equipment if it’s really hot and humid in the summer, cold in winter for example, or is humidity/sea air a consideration which could influence corrosion.
 Asking questions about cleaning, follow on maintenance and thinking ahead on future plans is also advisable.
 Plus having a good old fashioned walk-around is always the best place to start!

-It sounds obvious, but identifying the key objectives of the process are an important factor to consider when selecting a conveyor.
+It sounds obvious, but identifying the key objectives of the process is an important factor to consider when selecting a conveyor.
 Maintaining blend, increasing throughput, reducing degradation, improving efficiency or reducing manual handling could be driving factors influencing the choice.
-For example, if the conveyor needs to minimise degradation on a fragile product, then a gentle conveyor such as a cableflow tubular drag conveyor would be a better choice over the spiral of the flexible screw conveyor.
+For example, if the conveyor needs to minimise degradation on a fragile product, then a gentle conveyor such as a Cablevey tubular drag conveyor would be a better choice over the spiral of the flexible screw conveyor.
 Or if the conveyor needs to maintain a mixing blend, then the rotating spiral of the flexible screw conveyor, or aero-mechanical conveyor is a great choice.

 A crucial deciding factor in choosing a conveyor is the hygiene specification.
 With food applications requiring the highest hygiene standards and dust free operations, especially if they operate in an